My Favorite Guitars (Chet Atkins album)

 My Favorite Guitars is the twenty-sixth studio album by Chet Atkins.
 The guitars referred to are Atkins' signature Gretsch "Country Gentleman" electric guitar, a Brazilian Del Vecchio (guitar maker) resonator guitar presented to him by Los Indios Tabajaras, and a Spanish Juan Estruch classical guitar, all visible on the LP cover photo.
 It is another example of Atkins' 1960s easy-going, easy-listening guitar playing.

-The album peaked at No. 86 on Cash Box, during a four-week stay on the chart.
+The album peaked at No. 86 on the Cashbox Top 100 Albums chart, during a four-week stay on it.